How to become a London Chauffeur

 Private Hire Driver’s licence

 To become a PCO licensed chauffeur, a candidate must obtain a private hire driver’s licence.
-The first step towards obtaining a private hire driver’s licence is to apply for a private hire vehicle driver application pack.
+The first step towards obtaining a private hire driver’s licence is to register and apply online or request a private hire vehicle driver application pack.

 Private hire driver’s licence requirements:

-You must be over 21 years of age, there is no upper age limit, providing you meet the other requirements, and in particular the medical fitness requirement.
+- You must be at least 21 years of age (at the time of applying) and there is no upper age limit, as long as you meet the other licensing requirements.

-Private hire drivers do not need to pass “The Knowledge” like London’s Taxi drivers, as jobs are always booked in advance, but the ability to demonstrate a range of route finding skills such as map reading and route selection are being implemented for the first time from April 2006, and the PCO have appointed a number of topographical testing centres for this purpose.
+Private hire drivers do not need to pass “The Knowledge” like London’s Taxi drivers but the ability to demonstrate a range of route finding skills such as map reading and route selection are now being implemented since April 2006, and the PCO have appointed a number of topographical testing centres for this purpose.